autocloudarc/0026-azure-automation-plus-dsc-lab/README.md

 3. Right-click and unblock the script so that your PowerShell execution policy if set to RemoteSigned will allow it to run.

 4. Open and execute the script.
-The example below assumes you are already in the current script directory.
+The example below assumes you are already in the current script directory and will install the devault workloads listed in section 3.0 above.

-    .\Deploy-AzureResourceGroup.ps1
+  `.\Deploy-AzureResourceGroup.ps1 -Verbose`

+  This example deploys the infrastructure without the web, sql, additional 2019 core domain controllers and the PKI server, but adds two
+  Windows 2016 core domain controllers plus an additional Linux server with the latest Ubuntu Server distribution.

+  `.\Deploy-AzureResourceGroup.ps1 -excludeWeb yes -excludeSql yes -excludeAds yes -excludePki yes -additionalAds yes -additionalLnx yes -Verbose`

+  Feel free to customize your deployment with these -exclude... and additional... parameters.
+More details about these parameters can be obtained by reading the header information in the .\Deploy-AzureResourceGroup.ps1 file.

 5. When the script executes, answer the following prompts: